 Learn to fail

 Breakthroughs often rely on the open-mindedness of innovators to notice something new, unexpected, and intriguing.
-Innovation usually happens where teams have the autonomy to try new things and where daring to fail is seen as a good thing.
+Innovation usually happens where teams have the autonomy to try new things.
+Where daring to fail is seen as a good thing.
 To capture these ‘mistakes’ it is recommended to have some sort of registering protocol, to catalogue and preserve the remarkable ‘misses’ if they do not get an immediate follow-up.

 Search for surprises

-At CREAX, we believe in the power of cross-industry research.
-After defining the function we want our innovative solution to provide, we start a broad research phase where we're looking at how similar problems have been solved in other sectors.
+At creax, we believe in the power of cross-industry research.
+After defining the function we want our innovative solution to provide, we start a broad research phase where we’re looking at how similar problems have been solved in other sectors.
 Can we learn something about vacuum cleaners by studying industrial extraction hoods?
-Or maybe we can adapt shaving technology to be used in a new lawnmower?
+Or maybe we can adapt shaving technology and use it in a new lawnmower?

 This extensive research brings together a wide range of topics, inspiring us to establish new links between previously separate components.
-No happy accidents per se, but a good way to break through the limitations of your current research and spot some surprising correlations.
+Not happy accidents per se.
+But a good way to break through the limitations of your current research and spot some surprising correlations.

 Be open to what comes your way.
 We must be willing to stumble onto solutions that we hadn’t intended in our search for innovation.